-The UK Chandler Hospital is multifaceted with multiple certifications including being a Level I trauma center, a TJC Comprehensive Stroke Center, an Extracorporeal Life Support Organization (ELSO) Center of Excellence, and possessing American Nurses Credentialing Center Magnet status among many others that provides care for some of the highest acuity patients in the nation.
+The UK Albert B. Chandler Hospital is multifaceted with multiple certifications including being a Level I trauma center, a TJC Comprehensive Stroke Center, an Extracorporeal Life Support Organization (ELSO) Center of Excellence, and possessing American Nurses Credentialing Center Magnet status among many others that provides care for some of the highest acuity patients in the nation.

-The division of critical care medicine provides primary consultative critical care in the cardiovascular ICU (CVICU), the neurosciences ICU (NSICU), and the surgical ICU (SICU) at the UK Chandler Hospital.
+The division of critical care medicine provides primary consultative critical care in the cardiovascular ICU (CVICU), the neurosciences ICU (NSICU), and the surgical ICU (SICU) at the UK Albert B. Chandler Hospital.
 Our APPs are truly integral parts of the critical care team, managing the daily care of patients in many of these ICU settings.
 Fellows will receive graduated responsibility in the management of these patients.

 Critical Care Clinical Experience